IIIF/api/source/api/annex/notes/disclaimer.md

 ## License

-Specifications published by the IIIF Consortium and Community are made available using the [Creative Commons Attribution Required][cc-by] license.
+Specifications published by the IIIF Consortium and Community are made available using the [Creative Commons Attribution Required][cc-by] (CC-BY) license.

 ## Disclaimers